-For evaluation, the ML picker is provided with a longer waveform segment (30 or 60 s, depending on the picker architecture) which contains the manual pick at a random position.
+For evaluation, the ML picker is provided with a longer waveform segment (30 or 60 s, depending on the picker architecture), which contains the manual pick at a random position.
 Based on this waveform sample, two characteristic functions are calculated, which can be thought of as (non-calibrated) measures of the probability of a sample to be a P-wave or S-wave, respectively.
 We then examine a 10 s window from the output that contains the manual pick at a random location within the window.
 We evaluate both the phase type classification, P or S, and the accuracy of the onset determination, with a focus on the latter.
 The onset time is given by the time of the peak value of the characteristic function for the respective phase.
 The target is to be as close as possible to the manual prediction.
 Of course, particularly for low signal-to-noise ratios or otherwise ambiguous scenarios, the manual pick might be inexact.
-Therefore, it is not to be expected that a deep-learning picker can perfectly reproduce the manual pick times.
-Nonetheless, the average difference between manual and deep learning picks is a solid indicator of the model performance.
+Therefore, it is not to be expected that a deep-learning picker can perfectly reproduce the doi/10.1029/2023EA003332 by HGF GEOMAR Helmholtz Cer